Jeremy K. Nicholson: Biography

-Nicholson obtained his BS in molecular toxicology and inorganic biochemistry from Liverpool University in 1977 and his PhD in biochemistry from King's College, London University (St Thomas's Hospital Medical School) in 1980.
+Nicholson obtained his BSc in Marine Biology with honours from Liverpool University in 1977 and his PhD in biochemistry from St Thomas's Hospital Medical School (King's College, London University) in 1980.
 He has worked at Birkbeck College, London University and at the London School of Pharmacy, becoming full Professor in 1992.
 In 1998, he became Professor and Head of Biological Chemistry at Imperial College London.
 Nicholson was appointed Head of the Department of Surgery and Cancer at Imperial College London in 2009.
 In December 2012, Nicholson became the Director of the MRC-NIHR National Phenome Centre and launched the International Phenome Centre Network (IPCN) in 2016.
 He was made Emeritus Professor of Biological Chemistry at Imperial College London in 2018.
 Nicholson moved to Perth, Western Australia in 2018 to take up his role as Pro Vice Chancellor of Health Sciences at Murdoch University.

 Nicholson holds honorary professorships at twelve different universities.
 He also holds multiple professorships at the Chinese Academy of Sciences, of which he was elected as an Albert Einstein Honorary Professor in 2014.
 Nicholson was recently appointed as a special advisor to the Minister of Health in Western Australia.

-Nicholson is the founder director, chief scientist and chief scientist officer at Metabometrix, an Imperial College London spin-off company incorporated in April 2000 and specializing in molecular phenotyping, clinical diagnostics and toxicological screening via metabonomics and metabolomics.
+Nicholson is the founder director, chief scientist and chief scientist officer at Metabometrix Limited, an Imperial College London spin-off company incorporated in April 2000 and specializing in molecular phenotyping, clinical diagnostics and toxicological screening via metabonomics and metabolomics.
 He is also a founder and scientific advisor of Melico Sciences Limited incorporated in 2017 and specializing in metabolic life coaching.
-He was criticised by Ukrainian-German science journalist Leonid Schneider in 2022 for failing to disclose these associations as conflicts of interest in his academic publishing.